 - Plain bagel

-Deep breathing is a powerfully relaxing exercise that kids and adults of all ages can utilize to relax and get ready for sleep.
+Deep breathing is a powerful exercise that kids and adults of all ages can utilize to relax and get ready for sleep.
 You can make this a part of your nightly routine by doing the following:

-- Tell your child to pretend that you just baked his favorite flavor of cake (you can use a pretend cake or draw one for a visual).
+- Tell your child to pretend that you just baked their favorite flavor of cake (you can use a pretend cake or draw one for a visual).

-- Ask him to smell the cake (he should breathe in deeply through his nose).
+- Ask them to smell the cake (they should breathe in deeply through their nose).

-- Then you’ll direct him to blow out all of the candles on his cake (he should pretend to do so)!
+- Direct them to blow out all of the candles on their cake (they should pretend to do so)!

-The more physically active he is throughout the day, the better he’ll sleep at night.
+The more physically active your toddler is throughout the day, the better they’ll sleep at night.
 When the body has been stressed like that, it will automatically attempt to recover from this stress by producing more deep sleep than usual that night.
 Exercise also improves your child’s mood and helps to reduce stress, anxiety, or tension.

-As long as your child does at least 20-30 minutes worth of physical activity during the day, he’ll be more tired at night.
-Just try to avoid exercising too close to bed, as it will raise his body temperature, making it more difficult to fall asleep.
-Quiet or calming activities are better suited before bed, if possible.
+As long as your child does at least 20-30 minutes worth of physical activity during the day, they’ll be more tired at night.
+Try to avoid exercising too close to bed, as it will raise their body temperature, making it more difficult to fall asleep.
+Quiet or calming activities are better suited before bed.

 Screen time is scientifically proven to delay the onset of sleep in that it exposes the retina to blue light and delays the onset of melatonin production.
 This can cause both children and adults to struggle with falling and staying asleep.
 Therefore, you’ll want to avoid any sort of electronic time at least 60 minutes before bed.
 Instead, I would encourage your child to have quiet play activities, such as coloring, drawing, puzzles, legos, crafts, imaginary play, dress up, etc.

 Having a bedtime routine with a clear, consistent series of events is critical for toddlers to help them learn that it’s time for sleep and provide you less stress leaving the room.
-This will help minimize bedtime resistance.
-Be consistent About 30 minutes before bed, start with the bedtime routine.
+This will help minimize the chances of your toddler resisting bedtime.
+About 30 minutes before bed, start with their bedtime routine.
 For this age, I’d recommend something similar to the following sequence: